tzimos/django_react_docker/README.md

         email: admin@admin.com
         password: Adminr00t
 That's it.
-Now you can navigate and whatever you want in the app, or at the django admin site.
+Now you can navigate and do whatever you want in the app, or at the django admin site.

 # Development mode: